tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 #### MatrixID localpart update

 Until 0.9.0 openDesk used the LDAP entryUUID of a user to generate the user's MatrixID.
-Due to restrictions of the Matrix protocol an update of a MatrixID is not possible, therefore it was technically convenient to use the UUID as it is immutable (see https://de.wikipedia.org/wiki/Universally_Unique_Identifier for more details on UUIDs.)
+Due to restrictions of the Matrix protocol, an update of a MatrixID is not possible, therefore, it was technically convenient to use the UUID as it is immutable (see https://de.wikipedia.org/wiki/Universally_Unique_Identifier for more details on UUIDs.)

-From the user experience perspective that was a bad approach, so from now on by default the username, that is also used for logging into openDesk, is used to define the localpart of the MatrixID.
+From the user experience perspective, that was a bad approach, so from now on, by default, the username which is also used for logging into openDesk is used to define the localpart of the MatrixID.

 For existing installations: The changed setting only affects users that login to Element the first time.
 Existing user accounts will not be harmed.
-If you want existing users to get new MatrixIDs based on the new setting, you need to update their external ID in Synapse and deactivate the old user afterwards.
-The user will get a new Matrix account from the scratch, losing the existing contacts, chats and rooms.
+If you want existing users to get new MatrixIDs based on the new setting, you need to update their external ID in Synapse and deactivate the old user afterward.
+The user will get a new Matrix account from scratch, losing the existing contacts, chats and rooms.

 The following Admin API calls are helpful:
 - GET /_synapse/admin/v2/users/@<entryuuid>:<matrixdomain> get the user's existing external_id (auth_provider: "oidc")